Azure/azure-sdk-for-js/sdk/anomalydetector/ai-anomaly-detector-rest/samples/v1-beta/javascript/README.md

-# client library samples for JavaScript (Beta)
+# AnomalyDetectorRest client library samples for JavaScript (Beta)

-These sample programs show how to use the JavaScript client libraries for in some common scenarios.
+These sample programs show how to use the JavaScript client libraries for AnomalyDetectorRest in some common scenarios.

 | **File Name**                                                                 | **Description**                                   |
 | ----------------------------------------------------------------------------- | ------------------------------------------------- |